AminCherik/AminCherik/README.md

 ### Hi there , I am Amin Cherik .

-Im Going to be Full-Stack Developer <3 ...
+Im going to be a Full-Stack Developer <3 ...

 ![Header](./github-header-image.png)